hardbyte/python-can/doc/socketcan.rst

 CAN Errors
 ^^^^^^^^^^

-A device may enter the "bus-off" state if too much errors occurred on the CAN bus.
+A device may enter the "bus-off" state if too many errors occurred on the CAN bus.
 Then no more messages are received or sent.
 An automatic bus-off recovery can be enabled by setting the "restart-ms" to a non-zero value, e.g.: